+Generally, in Western countries, breakfast might involve some bread.
+Although Japanese bread is delicious and varied, it is not really a traditional part of the Japanese breakfast.
+So what do Japanese people eat for breakfast?
 The answer is simple.
-They eat a whole variety of breakfast dishes like most of the world in this modern era.
+They eat a variety of breakfast dishes like most of the world in this modern era.
 However, a traditional Japanese breakfast is a unique experience from your usual morning meal.

 What is a Traditional Japanese Breakfast

-A typical Japanese breakfast usually consists of rice, miso soup, a few side dishes, and a protein, like grilled fish or chicken.
+A typical Japanese breakfast usually consists of rice, miso soup, a few side dishes, and protein, like grilled fish or chicken.
 Side dishes come in a wide variety, such as tsukemono (Japanese pickles), nori (dried and seasoned seaweed), natto (fermented soybeans), kobachi (a small side dish consisting of vegetables), or a green salad.

-Want to experience Japan in your home for breakfast, lunch, dinner or tea time?
+Want to experience Japan in your home for breakfast, lunch, dinner, or tea time?
 Sakuraco delivers authentic Japanese sweets for you to enjoy right at home.

 Dishes Included In a Traditional Japanese Breakfast

 The traditional Japanese breakfast is a smaller and simpler version of the famous Ichiju Sansai principle.
-Ichiju Sansai consists of a rice dish, soup, protein, and three other side dishes, usually consisting of Japanese seasonal vegetables.
+Ichiju Sansai consists of a rice dish, soup, protein, and three other side dishes, usually consisting of seasonal Japanese vegetables.
 Let’s look at the most common breakfast items.

-Seasoned Nori: Seasoned nori is also a Japanese staple for breakfast.
+Seasoned nori is also a Japanese staple for breakfast.
 It can be wrapped around steamed rice or dipped in soy sauce.

-Vegetable Sides: Also referred to as kobachi, it is a small serving of different vegetables and very common in Japanese breakfasts.
+Also referred to as kobachi, it is a small serving of different vegetables and is very common in Japanese breakfasts.

-These small vegetable dishes are generally known as kobachi, and it can be either eaten fresh or as steamed vegetables.
-Kobachi may include carrots, beans, broccoli, spinach, tofu, or many other fresh vegetables.
+These small vegetable dishes are generally known as kobachi, and they can be either eaten fresh or as steamed vegetables.
+Kobachi may include carrots, beans, broccoli, spinach, tofu, and other fresh vegetables.

 How To Prepare a Traditional Japanese Breakfast

-The best way is short and simple.
+The best way is short and straightforward.
 It is absolutely okay to leave something out or substitute ingredients.
 Also, make good use of leftovers.
 Japanese people often use leftover rice or soup from last night.
 Rice can be reheated while preparing other dishes.

-Another hack is to use the timer setting on your rice cooker, so the rice is ready when you wake up.
+Another hack is to use the timer setting on your rice cooker so the rice is ready when you wake up.
 You can also resort to frozen or instant cooking options too.
 Pickles and vegetables can also be prepared beforehand to save some time.